Excidion/reproML/reproML/docs/structure.md

 ### Automate as many qualitiy checks as possible
-We use [pre-commit](https://pre-commit.com/) hooks to automatically run extensive checks before comitting changes.
+Use [pre-commit](https://pre-commit.com/) hooks to automatically run checks before comitting changes.
 Becasue every part of quality assurance that can be automated, should be.